February 14, 2025

 Purchases

 Total CDR tonnes purchased continued to show strong growth in 2024, at almost 8M tonnes.
-This was a 3.5 million tonnes (78%) increase over 2023.
-An exceptionally strong Q2 of 4.8 million tonnes represented 60% of the year’s volume, while Q3 and Q4 averaged a respectable volume of 1.35m tonnes.
+This was a 3.5M tonne (78%) increase over 2023.
+An exceptionally strong Q2 of 4.8 million tonnes represented 60% of the year’s total, while Q3 and Q4 averaged a respectable volume of 1.35m tonnes.

 The number of unique purchasing companies grew much slower, only 7%, from 202 to 216.
-Furthermore, while 2024's high growth rate of contracted tonnage is to be celebrated, a cautionary alarm is to be sounded given the heavy concentration of purchases – with one company (Microsoft) singlehandedly accounting for 5.1 million tonnes, or 63% of total purchased volume in 2024.
-Surprisingly, this figure represents a slight decrease from its 70% share of the 2023 volume.
+Furthermore, while 2024's high growth rate of contracted tonnage is to be celebrated, the heavy concentration of purchases is alarming – with Microsoft singlehandedly accounting for 5.1M tonnes, or 64% of total purchased volume in 2024.
+However, this is a slight decrease from Microsoft’s 70% share in 2023.

 Top Purchases